 • Hiring – When you are operating

 out of your house basement/garage, it is very difficult to attract talent and IndiQus also faced the same.
 Hence they took a quick decision to move to a co-working space as soon as they could afford it.
 Even then, they found a lot of people averse to joining a new Start-up.
-Also due to the crazy funding happening in B2C Start-ups in the 2014-2016 period, the average salaries had gone through the roof, and it was virtually impossible for a bootstrapped Start-up to hire experienced talent.
+Also due to the crazy funding happening in B2C startups in the 2014-2016 period, the average salaries had gone through the roof, and a bootstrapped Start-up couldn’t hire experienced talent.
 They hired freshers as interns and trained them.
-This later help them in absorbing them as fulltime developers.
-And this was all worth as they were able to create a strong loyal team.
+This later helps them in absorbing them as full-time developers.
+And this was all worth it as they were able to create a strong loyal team.

 Triggering points for the growth

-Two trigger points that changed the course for IndiQus.
+Two trigger points changed the course for IndiQus.
 For them, both were a distinct shift from a project to a product paradigm, and it worked wonders for them as it elevated IndiQus to a different league.
 The opportunity came in 2015.
 IndiQus was approached by Citrix (a large system integrator) to work on a very small part of setting up integrations for Sri Lanka Telecom.
-But, seeing IndiQus’ deep understanding, solution providing approach and their domain expertise, the client awarded his entire cloud setup to IndiQus.
+But, seeing IndiQus’ deep understanding, solution-providing approach, and domain expertise, the client awarded his entire cloud setup to IndiQus.

 The next trigger followed soon when they sold the same offering to one of India’s largest telcos in a multi-year contract.
 These successes not only validated the intrinsic strength of our product but also gave a clear indication of product-market fit.
 These trigger points effectively put the global telco market within IndiQus reach.